fabriciobastian/ploopy-nano-scroll-button/README.md

 2. Kaihl choc V1 low profile switch + keycap
 3. 2 small wires (e.g. 22awg)
 4. 3mm drill bit and a drill (or whatever you have at hand to drill a 3mm hole through the Ploopy Nano case)
-5. Soldering iron and solder wireu
+5. Soldering iron and solder wire
 6. Small phillips screwdriver to assemble disassemble the Nano case
 7. A 3D printer
 8. (Optional) PH-2A and PH-2Y connectors - so you don't need to solder the wires directly to the PCB